-L) Midterms
+L) Midterm

-There will be 2 midterms in this class.
+There will be 1 midterm in this class.
 The midterms will consist of multiple choice questions as well as "free response" questions and problems.
 No calculators will be allowed in order to guarantee that everyone has an equal chance at the exam; learn to approximate answers using basic arithmetic.
-The lowest of your 2 midterms grades will be given 1/2 of the weight of the other midterm when calculating your midterm average.

 Students will be allowed to earn back points for questions that were missed on the midterms by writing a "reflection" document.
 You will be told the specific formal or the "reflection" document.
-Students can earn back up to 30 % on midterm 1 and 15 % on midterm 2.
+Students can earn back up to 20 %.

-There will not be make-up midterms.
+There will not be make-up midterm.
 If you miss a midterm and it is unexcused (see below) then the score is a zero.
-If you miss a midterm and it is excused (see below), then the weighted average of your final exam (final with 2/3 weight) and other midterm score (1/3 weight) will be your score for the missed (excused) midterm.
-To pass the class you must take at least one of the midterms and the final exam.
+If you miss a midterm and it is excused (see below), then a substitute grade will be given that is equal to the average of the final exam grade and your quiz grade average.

 If you are tardy for a quiz, midterm or final, you will not be given additional time.

 No calculators will be allowed for any quiz, midterm or final.
 Calculators are allowed for the lab final.